opus1993/pubrepo/content/post/2021-02-05-data-evangelist-part-2/index.en.md

 ## Data Science Meetups

-With virtual events it's possible to join from all over the place 🙌.
+With virtual events it's possible to join communities of practice from all over the place 🙌.
 Here are a few that are upcoming:

 ⭐️ Feb 23rd RStudio Enterprise Community Meetup [End-to-end Data Science with RStudio Connect](https://lnkd.in/drU5qAk)